 "save where an intervening interest or interests in possession arise.
-In such case, the discretionary trust will come into effect on the termination of all or any such interest in possession."
+In such case, the discretionary trust will come into effect on the termination of the last such interest in possession."

-1.5.
-GOVERNMENT SECURITIES
+1.6 GOVERNMENT SECURITIES

-Exemption of Government securities under Section 81 CATCA 2003 ordinarily resident in Ireland takes them.
+Exemption of Government securities under Section 81 CATCA 2003

+1.6.1 Government securities and units in certain authorised unit trust schemes are exempt from both Gift and Inheritance Tax ("CAT") if a beneficiary who is neither domiciled nor ordinarily resident in Ireland takes them.
 The conditions attaching to the relief were amended in 2001 and 2003.
 It is submitted that in the current climate the conditions have become inappropriate and unworkable and are in need of urgent reform in order to attract investment into such Government securities.
 The current rules can also cause unintended anomalies and hardship for those who have invested in Government securities in the expectation of qualifying for the exemption.